intel/intel-gradio-theme/README.md

-# Spark Island Theme for Gradio
+# Intel theme for Gradio

 ## Table of Contents
 - [How to Use](#how-to-use)